hello-robot/stretch_ai/docs/llm_agent.md

 [![Pick up the plastic cup](https://img.youtube.com/vi/8iM06kefxjw/0.jpg)](https://www.youtube.com/watch?v=8iM06kefxjw)

+This GUI will only appear when using the `grasp_object` app directly.
+It shows the robot's view of the object complete with mask on the left, and the depth image on the right.
+The blue and green dots show the grasp center and the center of the object mask.

 #### Chat

 You can chat with the robot using LLMs by running the following command: